petarov/google-android-app-ids/src/template.README.md

 Requires Python `3.x` and working Internet connection.

-Install build dependencies:
+Run the following to install dependencies, build all `dist/` files and generate a new `README.md` file:

     ./make

-Run the `build.py` script in order to build all the `dist/` output files and a new `README.md` file.

-    ./build.py

 # License